WHO I AM

 I got into Oxford University to read English literature at the age of 16 and have studied everything from poetry to playwork and showmanship to shamanism, exploring a wide variety of personal development techniques and learning that many different paths lead to the same mountain top.

-I have been featured in Italian magazine Amica, The Sunday Times Style section and am featured in a forthcoming article in Psychologies magazine.
-My role as celebrant at Grace Gelder’s self marriage in 2014 was part of a viral news story that was covered by international media outlets from broadsheets and tabloids to radio and talk shows the world over and in 2012, I co-produced a 36 hour long immersive theatre production for an audience of one in San Francisco in 2012, which was covered by the New York Times.
+My role as ritual designer at Grace Gelder’s self marriage in 2014 was part of a viral news story that was covered by international media outlets from broadsheets and tabloids to radio and talk shows the world over.
+In 2012, I co-produced a 36 hour long immersive theatre production for an audience of one in San Francisco, which was covered by the New York Times.

-In 2005, I founded a successful not-for-profit called Eyeshine, reminding parents and children how to connect through playing in nature.
-In 2008, Eyeshine was granted £238k in BIG Lottery funding and went on to run residential workshops for hundreds of families.
+I founded a successful not-for-profit, now dormant, set up to remind parents and children how to connect through playing in nature, which was granted £238k in BIG Lottery funding and went on to run residential workshops for hundreds of families.

 I also write love letters to strangers and leave them in nooks all over the city.